Install the GitHub App

-Install Arbor on the repositories you want monitored.
+Install Arbor on the repositories you want analyzed.
 Arbor needs code and PR read access, plus permission to post comments and commit statuses.

 {